burnpiro/erdem.pl/content/posts/2019/2019-07-24-Id-Symbols-really-useful/Is-Symbols-really-useful.md

 };
 ```

-`validate` is method from your library.
+`validate` is a method from your library.
 But there are some cases when you want to give user option to apply their validation instead of your `standardValidation` method.
-Instead of defining list of string properties which user can use to attach their validation method, you've defined Symbol for it.
-That way there is 0% chance to have a conflict with any of existing keys on that object, so user cannot accidentally overwrite property you want to use.
+Instead of defining a list of string properties which user can use to attach their validation method, you've defined Symbol for it.
+That way there is 0% chance to have a conflict with any of existing keys on that object, so a user cannot accidentally overwrite property you want to use.

 Ofc that example is not really useful IRL but you get an idea.